atiehhani/Linux/Commands-2.md

 ```
 ## sort
 sort the file base on Alphabet,
-Priority of new line is moreو then lowercase is more.
+Priority of new line is more, then lowercase is more.
 -n = Base on number
 ```bash
 sort file1 > file_sort